Transgender-Resource-Wiki/transgender-resource-wiki.github.io/index.md

 <span>
 <p style='margin-left:0.5em; text-align:left'> <b>Note: </b></p>
 <p style='margin-left:1em; text-align:left'>
-Everything in the left menu can be clicked on.
+Everything in the menu can be clicked on.
 For example, clicking on Social Transitioning will bring you to a page with general information on social transitioning.
 Clicking on the arrow next to it will show its subpages, which provide more specific information.
 </p>
 </span>
 </div>